byronm/tandem/README.md

 ### Rails Bundler

 Popular javascript libraries are offically included as dependencies.
-Less popular libraries are included here in the includes folder and will be concatenated as part of the build process.
+Less popular libraries will be concatenated with source as part of the build process.

 ### Version numbers